dark-knight37/MSED-Analyzer/README.md

 * _hazard___probability_: the probability that the configuration does not sense a passage of a vehicle given its passage (that is the hazardous event in *the considered application*);
 * _unavail_: the probability that the configuration is not able to reach a quorum and than the system is not available;
 * _executiontime(msec)_: time in milliseconds that the tool takes to solve the model one it is built;
-* _buildtime(msec)_: time in milliseconds that the tool takes to solve generate the modle from the configuration.
+* _buildtime(msec)_: time in milliseconds that the tool takes to solve generate the model from the input configuration.

 ## License